Skip to main content

 • Dialectical behaviour therapy or DBT helps with behaviour problems.
 It teaches how to manage feelings, cope with distress and improve relationships.

 • Multisystemic therapy focuses on factors like family, friends, school and the community.
-It looks at the issues around you that may lead to problem behaviours.
+It looks at the concerns around you that may lead to problem behaviours.

 • Family therapy improves relationships by helping family members learn more about the child or youth's problems.
 It helps them work together, communicate and provide support.